Tryweryn flooding: History

 Stones from the chapel (built in 1820 and rebuilt in 1892) and other buildings in the village were used in the construction of Capel Celyn Memorial Chapel, designed by the Welsh sculptor R. L. Gapper with the Liverpool City architect Ronald Bradbury, which was completed in 1967 and overlooks the reservoir at the north-west end.
 It is a Grade II* listed building.

 Families who had relatives buried in the cemetery were given the option of moving them to another cemetery.
-Eight bodies were disinterred and the remainder left.
+Eight bodies were disinterred and the remainder untouched.
 All headstones were supposed to be removed, and the cemetery was to be covered in layers of gravel, then concrete, but this was not done.

-When the reservoir dried due to a drought in the 1980s and early 1990s the village became visible.
-The whole of the walled cemetery next to where the chapel stood was completely covered in concrete.
-There were no gravestones left standing.
-The removed headstones are in a memorial garden at the memorial chapel.
+When the reservoir dried due to a drought in the 1980s and early 1990s, the village became visible.

 Hafod Fadog

 One of the farmsteads covered was Hafod Fadog, a Quaker meeting place.
 It is recorded on a bronze plaque in a lay-by near to the dam:Under these waters and near this stone stood Hafod Fadog, a farmstead where in the seventeenth and eighteenth centuries Quakers met for worship.
 On the hillside above the house was a space encircled by a low stone wall where larger meetings were held, and beyond the house was a small burial ground.
 From this valley came many of the early Quakers who emigrated to Pennsylvania, driven from their homes by persecution to seek freedom of worship in the New World.